Jay Jay: Plot

-Under spam circumstances, Jagan gets engaged to Seema who later realizes the truth about Jagan look in for Jamuna.
+Under spam circumstances, Jagan gets engaged to Seema who later realises the truth about Jagan look in for Jamuna.
 Jamuna gets hold of the bill while eating Pani Puri but the money is snatched by a petty thief.
 She breaks down and upon seeing this, Meera scolds her of abandoning Jagan in Chennai.

 Seema gets hold of the book bought by Jamuna, who purposely leaves it at the cafe where they both met, in hopes it might reach Jagan.
 Seema gives it to Jagan who finds that Jamuna is from Bengal after seeing Bengali words in it.
 Jagan goes to Kolkata and Jamuna goes to Chennai with Meera, to confess to Jagan.
 Their trains cross each other at Vizag yet, they fail to meet.
 When in Kolkata, Jagan fails to find Jamuna.
 In Chennai, Jamuna finds Jagan's house.
 It is revealed that Meera is Jagan's friend as Jagan's sister and Meera share the same hostel.
 When Jamuna is left alone in Jagan's home, his father introduces another boy as Jagan.
 Jamuna leaves for Kolkata disappointed.
 After she leaves, the boy tells Meera the truth.
 She quickly informs Jamuna.
 But when she meets Jagan's father, his father tells her that he lied, fearing Jagan's life under the hands of the politician brothers.

 Meera goes to Kolkata and tells Jamuna, who breaks down.
 In Chennai, Jagan finds the note.
 He happily tells Seema and her brothers oppose it.
 Meera and Jamuna comes to Chennai, and Guna sacrifices his love.
 Jagan learns that Jamuna is coming to Chennai.
 Seema's elder brother confronts him but her second elder brother happily wishes Jagan.

 Jamuna and Jagan meet at the coffee shop again and unite.